Pilot (Legends of Tomorrow): Production

-In January 2015, it was revealed that the show would feature Brandon Routh as Ray Palmer, based on the DC Comics character of the same name.
-Later, Wentworth Miller, Victor Garber, and Caity Lotz were said to be reprising their roles from previous Arrowverse media in the series as Leonard Snart, Martin Stein, and Sara Lance, the latter of which would be taking the name White Canary, as well as revealing the antagonist as Vandal Savage.
-In March, Dominic Purcell was revealed to be reprising his role as Mick Rory in the series.
-At the end of the month, Arthur Darvill was cast as Rip Hunter, one of the "new to TV" DC characters, while Ciara Renée was cast as Kendra Saunders / Hawkgirl.
-Also in April 2015, Franz Drameh was cast as Jefferson Jackson, the second half of F.I.R.E.S.T.O.R.M.
+In January 2015, it was revealed the show would feature Brandon Routh as Ray Palmer, based on the eponymous DC Comics and who was introduced in the third season of Arrow.
+The following month, Wentworth Miller, Victor Garber, and Caity Lotz were revealed to be reprising their roles from previous Arrowverse media in the series as Leonard Snart / Captain Cold, Martin Stein / Firestorm, and Sara Lance respectively.
+In March, Dominic Purcell was revealed to be reprising his role as Mick Rory / Heatwave in the series.
+It was reported that three characters had yet to be cast; one of whom, labeled "the Traveler", was speculated by fans to be Rip Hunter.
+At the end of that month, Arthur Darvill was cast as Rip, and Ciara Renée was cast as Kendra Saunders / Hawkgirl.
+In April 2015, Franz Drameh was cast as Jefferson "Jax" Jackson / Firestorm.
+In August 2015, the final member of the main cast was revealed to be Falk Hentschel as Carter Hall / Hawkman.
+Shortly after, Casper Crump was announced as Vandal Savage, a villain of the series.
+According to Routh, for the first episodes of the series, Ray and Stein would have a rivalry that would further complicate the dynamic between Jax and Stein.